Top 22 Global Wellbeing Ideas to Develop the Business

 It is an Indian concept of showing respect and gratitude to all living beings.

-How businesses can apply it: Companies have been using this concept to promote mindfulness and kindness among their employees and to create an environment of acceptance and mutual respect.
+The way businesses can use it: Companies have been using this concept to promote mindfulness and kindness among their employees and to create an environment of acceptance and mutual respect.

 Pomodoro technique, Italy